stmunees/artificial-intelligence/README.md

 ```
 python play.py
 ```
-You will be opted to choose both player from human,random,alphabeta,expectimax,minimax
+You will be opted to choose both players from "human,random,alphabeta,expectimax,minimax"

 if player you require is human enter 'human'.If the the player choosen is AI, you will be asked to enter level from 1.Easy 2.Medium 3.Hard